dzervoudakes/grindstonejs/README.md

 ##### append()

-_Appends a new child element to the current object.
+_Append a new child element to the current object.
 New content can be either HTML input as a string or existing DOM elements._

 ```
 $(selector).append(content);